 For adaptation, we were staying in place, but moving our bodies.
 “Animals who adapt stay where they live and have regular sleep cycles.”
 Animals like the red fox and deer grow a winter coat to keep them warm while they determine what their food source will be.

 Animals that Migrate, Hibernate and Adapt

-This is the second part of our printable set.
 You have the answer key for this part in the printable, too.
 Let’s find out about animals that migrate in Winter!
-Monarch butterflies (other butterflies), Canadian geese and some bats leave their homes and migrate.
+Monarch butterflies, Canadian geese and some bats leave their homes and migrate.
 Bears, chipmunks and skunks stay where they live to hibernate.

 Mini Animal and Insect Replicas

 We loved using these mini animal and insect replicas for the lesson.
 I used them to extend the lesson.
-We talked about other animas that also migrate (like whales and dragonflies), hibernate (like prairie dogs) and adapt (like moose and goats).
+We talked about how other animals survive in the Winter months by migrating, like whales and dragonflies.
+Others survive by hibernating, like prairie dogs and yet others by adapting, like moose and goats.
 We used several sets: North American animals, Ocean life creatures, Insects, etc.